jmjuanes/siimple/README.md

 **siimple** is a light, responsive and open source framework for design flat and clean websites.
 It has been built in SASS/SCSS and provides a clean starting point for your web design.

-## Ecosystem

 ## Installation

 **siimple** is available on [npm](https://npmjs.com/package/siimple), so you can run `npm install siimple` to install it in your project.
 It is also available on a [CDN](https://www.jsdelivr.com/package/npm/siimple), so you can import the compiled CSS files directly on your HTML page.

 ## Documentation